 Natural Healing of Adrenal Fatigue

-Please understand that I’m not a medical expert, and I can’t give medical advice.
+Please understand that I’m a certified homeopath and not a medical doctor, and I can’t give medical advice.
 Nor can I advise you on what type of supplement you should take, or make any claims a particular formula will work for you.
 Instead, all I am doing is sharing my story of recovery from adrenal fatigue, to the point where I can now function normally.

 There are a number of natural herbal formulas for adrenal insufficiency.
 Many holistic practitioners, my own included, recommend rotating herbal remedies, as they seem to work better that way.
 Here’s the herbal blend I’m currently taking.